Copper By Design's Company Logo

 Wellcome to my humble, yet extensive web site for custom 'rust-free' sheet metal design and fabrication work.
 Sorry if this all seems a bit too wordy, but I try to be as detailed as possible, which you should appreciate when we get to building your custom project.
 From what I hear, it seems most sheet metal shops are not willing to take the time to talk with you about the details of your project in order to help brain-storm the best options and details, which does matter.
 They will expect you to just present them with a scaled diagram with all the measurements and details worked out in advance to having contacted them.

 This sort of brainstorming solutions happens to be my strong suit, and I love the collaborative process with my clients.
 Which has fruited me with such a rich and diverse portfolio these days.
 I can be rather chatty at times, so let me know if you do not want me to talk your ear off about my craft and experiences.
 I am quite passionate.
-I like to approach each project as an artform, which you will find over 10,000 photos showitn the step-by-step fabrication process.
-In the last few years my project photography is professional studio quality images.
-I have 3 high power strobe fire simotaneously triggered by a speedlight on my Nikon brand DSLR camera.
+I like to approach each project as an artform, which you will find over 10,000 photos showing my step-by-step fabrication process, which you are unlikely to find elsewhere.
+In the last few years my project photography has been professional studio quality images.
+I have 3 high power strobe fire simotaneously triggered by my Nikon brand DSLR camera.
 You will clearly see this is not just assembly-line work for me.

 I am quite clever to help you come up with unique and innovative solutions to suit your needs.
-Copper By Design may work a lot in copper or course, but we do utilizing a variety of materials best suited for the different parts of a project.
-I have thousands of photos on this website and have been uploading my most recent images onto my CBD Business Facebook profile, where people can scroll through them more easily, comment, like, and share.
-Click on this link below to see my 145+ photo albums of our more recent projects over the last decade+:
+As Copper-By-Design may work a lot in copper of course, but we do utilizing a variety of lasting materials best suited for the different parts of a project.
+I have thousands of photos on this website and have been uploading my most recent images onto my CBD Facebook Business profile, where people can scroll through those images more easily, comment, like, and share.
+Click on this link below to see my 150+ photo albums of our more recent projects over the last decade+:

 Most recent project photos